 Sooji can be used instead of khoya (mawa) to make gujiya.
 It gives gujiya filling a nice grainy texture.
 Also, it has a longer shelf life as compared to khoya (mawa) and is economical too.

 Replace 1 cup of khoya with 1 cup of sooji.
-Take a tablespoon of ghee and roast the sooji until light brown in color.
-Cool completely, add dry nuts, sugar.
+Take a tablespoon of ghee and roast the sooji until light brown.
+Cool completely, add dry nuts, and sugar.
 And the sooji filling is ready.

 Gujiya can be served warm or cold.
 I like it warm, with some cold milk.